haolk/android_insta-downloader/README.md

 ### So install this Insta Download for Instagram and Repost app and try now！

-How to Use :
+There are 2 methods to download:
+1. Use ‘Share Link’
+- Step 1: Open Instagram and click on the "Share Link" of the photo or video you are interested in.
+- Step 2: Select Insta Downloader to share => Done!
+The Instagram photo or video will be downloaded automatically

-Use ‘Copy Link’
+2. Use ‘Copy Link’
 - Step 1: Open Instagram and click on the "Copy Link" of the Instagram photo or video you are interested in.
-- Step 2: Open Insta Downloader
+- Step 2: Open Insta Downloader and click Download button => Done!
-Done!
-The Instagram photo or video will be downloaded automatically

 ### License